Under general supervision, provides executive level secretarial and

 grammar, and arithmetic; of UMS policies and procedures and the

 institution's purpose, goals, and procedures.
-General knowledge of
+Thorough knowledge of

 and skill in the use of word processing, database, and spreadsheet

 software to produce documents and maintain information.
 Skill in